 Yellow sandy soil dotted with bleached barked scrub and foliage in every shade of dusty green line the highway.
 The number one headed south from Perth, winds inland from the coast and down toward Margaret River.
 If you have a month, you could easily spend it on this corner of Western Australia.
 If you only have a week or two, then I recommend making the most of the coast as far south as Albany and working your way through more than a few wineries as you go.

 At least once in your life, you must awaken in a eucalypt forest.

-The scent of the morning breeze, as the sun yawns into her golden arc and warms the grey green leaves, is intoxicating.
+The scent of the morning breeze, as the sun yawns into her golden arc and warms the gray-green leaves, is intoxicating.
 Karri trees, which retain their aboriginal name, are unexpectedly beautiful.
 Imagine the biggest oak for basic shape, but with clusters of leaves only at the ends of the branches.
 They look as if they’ve been badly sunburned.
 Their bark bubbles and peels off in long stretches like shoulder skin on a summer’s afternoon.
-Take your peeling tree, the color of a silvery grey beech, and imagine how it would look dipped in honey and then set to drip dry on a hillside with a thousand just like it.
+Take your peeling tree, the color of a silvery gray beech, and imagine how it would look dipped in honey and then set to drip dry on a hillside with a thousand just like it.
 Now insert the subtle, sweet, eucalyptus scent on the morning breeze.
 Treat yourself to morning in Leeuwin Naturaliste National Forest, Boranup Campsite, on the south coast of Western Australia.